romdalf/romadams.com/docs/portfolio/ntap/nfsv4auth/index.md

 ## The Kubernetes cloud-native declarative model
 These 10 controls harden the pod's environment and isolate it from the rest of the cluster, treating the container as a secure black box.

+- Isolate with Network Policies: This is your pod's firewall for a network defense-in-depth strategy.
+Even if an attacker compromise the container, these policies prevent them from using the pod to scan for or connect to other services on the network, including NFS.
-- Isolate with Network Policies: This is your pod's firewall.
-Create a ```NetworkPolicy``` to restrict SSH access (port 22) to only known, trusted IP ranges, like a corporate VPN or a bastion host.
+    - Create a ```NetworkPolicy``` to restrict SSH access (port 22) to only known, trusted IP ranges, like a corporate VPN or a bastion host, and including application ports.
+    - Create a ```NetworkPolicy``` to deny all NFS traffic to/from the Pod Network.
 - Run with a Read-Only Root Filesystem: In your pod spec, set ```securityContext.readOnlyRootFilesystem: true```.
 This makes the container's base image immutable, preventing attackers from modifying system binaries or libraries.
 The user's home directory must be a separate, writable volume.
 - Use Secure Persistent Volumes (PV/PVC): The user's home directory must be persistent.
 Use a ```PersistentVolume``` pointing to a secure storage backend (like an NFSv4 share with Kerberos ```krb5p``` and ```root_squash``` enabled) and mount it into the pod.
 - Enforce Non-Root Execution: The SSH process must not run as root.
 Use ```securityContext.runAsUser``` and ```securityContext.runAsGroup``` with a high-numbered UID/GID (e.g., ```1001```) to minimize privileges.